charlescol/schema-manager/README.md

 ### Introduction

-Managing schema files in distributed systems like microservices or event-driven architectures (e.g., Kafka, gRPC) can be complex and error-prone.
-Schema Manager simplifies this by automating schema versioning, resolving dependencies, and registering schemas in a schema registry (such as Confluent Schema Registry).
+In modern microservices architectures, separating concerns is critical for scalability and maintainability.
+Managing schema files (e.g., Protobuf) across services can become complex and error-prone, especially when each microservice is responsible for publishing schemas to a schema registry (e.g., Confluent Schema Registry).

-With Schema Manager, you can centralize all your schema files in one repository, and automate their publication while ensuring that dependencies are handled correctly.
-It also standardizes version management across services, making schema lifecycle management easier and more reliable.
+Schema Manager solves this by centralizing schema management and delegation.
+Instead of allowing microservices to handle schema publication directly, Schema Manager automates the versioning, dependency resolution, and registration of schemas in a centralized repository.
+This approach keeps microservices lightweight, while Schema Manager handles all the complexity of schema registration and lifecycle management.

+By enforcing this separation of concerns, Schema Manager simplifies schema management across services, making the system more scalable, consistent, and reliable.

 ### Quick Start